chemicalenhancement/chemicalenhancement.github.io/nutrition.md

 ####Varied Protein Types.
 From [this article](http://www.jssm.org/vol3/n3/2/v3n3-2pdf.pdf):

-&gt;Protein intake that exceeds the recommended daily allowance is widely accepted for both endurance and power athletes.
+>Protein intake that exceeds the recommended daily allowance is widely accepted for both endurance and power athletes.
 However, considering the variety of proteins that are available much less is known concerning the benefits of consuming one protein versus another.
 The purpose of this paper is to identify and analyze key factors in order to make responsible recommendations to both the general and athletic populations.
 Evaluation of a protein is fundamental in determining its appropriateness in the human diet.
 Proteins that are of inferior content and digestibility are important to recognize and restrict or limit in the diet.
 Similarly, such knowledge will provide an ability to identify proteins that provide the greatest benefit and should be consumed.
 The various techniques utilized to rate protein will be discussed.
 Traditionally, sources of dietary protein are seen as either being of animal or vegetable origin.
 Animal sources provide a complete source of protein (i.e. containing all essential amino acids), whereas vegetable sources generally lack one or more of the essential amino acids.
 Animal sources of dietary protein, despite providing a complete protein and numerous vitamins and minerals, have some health professionals concerned about the amount of saturated fat common in these foods compared to vegetable sources.
 The advent of processing techniques has shifted some of this attention and ignited the sports supplement marketplace with derivative products such as whey, casein and soy.
 Individually, these products vary in quality and applicability to certain populations.
 The benefits that these particular proteins possess are discussed.
 In addition, the impact that elevated protein consumption has on health and safety issues (i.e. bone health, renal function) are also reviewed.

 TL;DR Vary your protein intake types for best results.